VeriBlock/pop-phl/CONTRIBUTING.md

     demonstrating the bug and also proving the fix.
 This helps prevent regression.
   - Change relevant comments and documentation when behaviour of code changes.

-Patches that change vBitcoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+Patches that change Placeholders consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
 While each case will be different, one should be prepared to expend more time and effort than for